nihei9/maleeni/README.md

 }
 ```

-Save the above specification to a file in UTF-8.
+Save the above specification to a file.
 In this explanation, the file name is `statement.json`.

+⚠️ The input file must be encoded in UTF-8.

 ### 2. Compile the lexical specification